 Based on our investigation, we concluded ransomware actors encrypted certain of our systems by deploying malware.
-This incident required us to temporarily suspend operations at certain of our facilities and had a material impact in the first quarter of 2023 on our ability to process orders, ship products and provide service to our Vacuum Solutions Division and Photonics Solutions Division customers.
-As a result of our inability to fulfill orders, we estimate the ransomware event negatively impacted our revenue in the first quarter of 2023 by approximately \$160 million, which was lower than our initial expectation of at least \$200 million.
-Please see "-Markets-Semiconductor Market," "-Markets-Electronics and Packaging Market" and "-Markets-Specialty Industrial" for a discussion of the estimated impact of the ransomware event on our revenue by end market in the first quarter of 2023 as well as on our ability to fulfill orders that were delayed by the ransomware event.
-The incident did not impact the operations of our Materials Solutions Division.
+This incident required us to temporarily suspend operations at certain of our facilities and had a material impact in the first quarter of 2023 on our ability to process orders, ship products and provide service to our Vacuum Solutions Division ("VSD") and Photonics Solutions Division ("PSD") customers.
+As a result of our inability to fulfill orders, we estimated the ransomware event negatively impacted our revenue in the first quarter of 2023 by approximately \$160 million.
+We recovered approximately \$120 million of the \$160 million in the second quarter of 2023 as we shipped orders that were delayed during the first quarter.
+Please see "-Markets-Semiconductor Market," "-Markets-Electronics and Packaging Market" and "-Markets-Specialty Industrial" for a discussion of the estimated impact of the ransomware event on our revenue by end market in the second quarter of 2023.
+As we have already shipped most of the orders that were delayed as a result of the ransomware event, we do not expect the ransomware event to have a material impact on our revenue in the second half of 2023.
+The incident did not impact the operations of our Materials Solutions Division ("MSD").